aviadra/hft-chef-lvm/README.md

 We've designed it so that when a VG is created, the LV on top of it will take 100% of its space.
 Currently, only 1 LV creation on a VG is supported.

+The Cookbook depends on "lvm" and "aws".
+The "aws" version in question is v1.0.1 by Opscode.
+The "lvm" is hulu1522's fork at https://github.com/hulu1522/lvm/, Which fixed the resize issue but wasn't merged into opscode yet.
+Commit "1964ea28064ee705d3a85e387a649dc8a270a9e8".

 Requirements
 ------------
 If the node is of type "operational", there are some attributes which are required to be set.
 They are: